hashicorp-guides/hashistack/terraform-azure/README.md

-# Consul on Azure
+# The HashiCorp Stack on Azure
-This guide provides a basic deployment of a Consul cluster in Azure.
+This guide provides a basic deployment of a HashiCorp stack on Azure.
 This is a high-level overview of the environment that is created:

 * Creates a Resource Group to contain all resources created by this guide
 * Creates a virtual network, one public subnet, and three private subnets
-* Creates a publically-accessible jumphost for SSH access in the public subnet
+* Creates a publicly-accessible jumphost for SSH access in the public subnet
-* Creates one virtual machine in each private subnet using a custom managed image with Consul installed and configured
+* Creates one virtual machine in each private subnet using a custom managed image with Consul, Vault, and Nomad (enterprise or OSS versions) installed and configured (See note below.)
-* Uses Consul's cloud auto-join to connect the three instances into one Consul cluster
+* Uses Consul's cloud auto-join to connect the three instances into one Consul cluster.

+**Note:** Software version numbers and type (enterprise or OSS) depend on which Packer template and procedure you use.
+You can find the procedure and templates in the [packer-templates](https://github.com/hashicorp-modules/packer-templates/tree/chad_hashistack_azure/hashistack) repo.

 ## Deployment Prerequisites